bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/distributing.rst

           '/' + name;
       }

-5. Test your app, create a zip file, and upload the app to the CWS as before.
+#.
+Test your app, create a zip file, and upload the app to the CWS as before.

+.. _additional_considerations_packaged:

 Additional considerations for a packaged application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^